 Across the country innovative health care organizations serving individuals with complex health and social needs are increasingly finding value in care models that go beyond the brick and mortar of the health system and into the communities where people live, work, and play.
-This webinar will feature speakers from ThedaCare Health System in Wisconsin and Virginia Commonwealth University Health System (VCU Health) who will share their experiences building effective care models to address social determinants of health (SDOH), developing tools to support community-based care team members, and designing a business case for sustaining complex care models.
-Presentations will be followed by brief commentary from MedStar Health, which evaluated each of the featured programs in collaboration with the Rutgers University Center for State Health Policy.
+This webinar featured speakers from ThedaCare Health System in Wisconsin and Virginia Commonwealth University Health System (VCU Health) who shared their experiences building effective care models to address social determinants of health (SDOH), developing tools to support community-based care team members, and designing a business case for sustaining complex care models.

 I. Welcome and Introduction

 Caitlin Thomas-Henkel welcomed participants, discussed the webinar series and its purpose, and introduce the presenters.

 II.
 Strategies for Supporting Outreach Workers for Complex Populations

 Speakers: Kim Lewis, Program and Community Outreach Coordinator, Virginia Commonwealth University Health System and Derek DeLia, Director of Health Economics and Health Systems Research, MedStar Health